On March 11, 1990, Lithuania Led The Soviet Break-up - UrduPoint

 On March 11, 1990, Lithuania Led The Soviet Break-up

-Thirty years ago the Baltic republic of Lithuania declared independence, heralding the start of the break-up of the 15-member Soviet Union, which imploded in December 1991
+Thirty years ago the Baltic republic of Lithuania declared independence, marking the start of the break-up of the 15-member Soviet Union, which imploded in December 1991

-Vilnius, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2020 ):Thirty years ago the Baltic republic of Lithuania declared independence, heralding the start of the break-up of the 15-member Soviet Union, which imploded in December 1991.
+Vilnius, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2020 ):Thirty years ago the Baltic republic of Lithuania declared independence, marking the start of the break-up of the 15-member Soviet Union, which imploded in December 1991.

 Here is a snapshot of how Lithuania's move led to the former Cold War superpower unravelling.